HuanLab/ML4MassSpec/README.md

 This will create a new Python virtual environment, install all required packages listed in **requirements.txt** file, and add it as a selectable kernel in Jupyter.
 If you want to use the terminal in JupyterLab, make sure 'terminado' is installed as shown above.

 How to know it worked: your terminal prompt will show `(.venv)` (or similar) at the beginning, indicating the environment is active.

-If you prefer not to use a virtual environment, you can skip this step.

 Deactivate the environment when you're done: